Robotics-Club-IIT-BHU/ROS-Specialization-22/week2/Learning from ros wiki (Subpart-1).md

 <br>

 ### Submission Instructions
+- A screenshot of the **modified** urdf with the camera in Rviz showing all the link frames.
-- The modified Urdf file.
+- The modified urdf file.
 - A small screen recording of the camera box revolute joint moving using the joint_publisher_gui.

 ### Useful Info